-Can you pay for life insurance with a credit card?
-That's one of the first questions people ask after deciding that they're going to purchase life insurance.
-It's a pretty logical question since many people try to maximize the points or cash back they earn on all their spending.
+Can you pay for life insurance with a credit card in Canada?
+It's a common question, and pretty logical if you want to maximize the points or cash back you earn on your spending.

 Unfortunately not, only some insurance providers give you the option to pay with a credit card.
-Although earning miles or cash back can be appealing, choosing an insurance provider just because they allow you to use a credit card is usually not a good idea.
+Although earning miles or cash back can be appealing, you should not choose an insurance provider just because they allow you to use a credit card.

-Generally speaking, you should care more about what the policy provides and how much it'll cost.
+Generally speaking, you should care more about what it provides and how much the policy will cost.
 If the insurance provider happens to accept credit cards as a form of payment, that's a bonus.

 It really depends on what your goals are.
 For example, many of the best travel credit cards in Canada come with a generous sign up bonus, but you need to charge a set amount within a certain amount of time to qualify for that bonus.

 That could be $1,000 within three months of opening your account.
 The value of the bonus differs depending on the credit card, but it wouldn't be unusual to get at least $250 out of it.